fatcrapinmybutt/fredprime-legal-system/README.md

 - **Validate signature blocks** according to Michigan Court Rule 1.109(D)(3)

 These scripts are intentionally lightweight and run entirely offline.
 They only operate on files you provide and produce markdown summaries for easy review.
+Because labeling will rename your files, consider working on copies or using version control to undo changes.

 ## Setup